ray-project/ray/doc/source/rllib/rllib-env.rst

     for details.
 In particular, pay attention to which algorithms support discrete- and which support continuous action spaces (or both).

-For more on building a custom `Farama Gymnasium
+For more details on building a custom `Farama Gymnasium
 <https://gymnasium.farama.org/>`__ environment, consult the
 `gymnasium.Env class definition <https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/core.py>`__.

-For **multi-agent** training, see :ref:`RLlib-supported APIs and RLlib's multi-agent API <rllib-multi-agent-environments-doc>`.
+For **multi-agent** training, see :ref:`RLlib's multi-agent API a nd supported third-party APIs <rllib-multi-agent-environments-doc>`.

 .. _configuring-environments:

 Configuring Environments
 ------------------------

-To specify the RL environment, you can provide either a string name or a Python class that subclasses `gymnasium.Env <https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/core.py>`__.
+To specify which RL environment to train against, you can provide either a string name or a Python class that has to subclass `gymnasium.Env <https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/core.py>`__.

 Specifying by String
 ~~~~~~~~~~~~~~~~~~~~